chef-boneyard/inspec-oneview/docs/resources/oneview_fc_network.md

 ## Testers

-There are a number of built in comparison operrtors that are available to test the result with an expected value.
+There are a number of built in comparison operators that are available to test the result with an expected value.

 For information on all that are available please refer to the [Inspec Matchers Reference](https://www.inspec.io/docs/reference/matchers/) page.